-Paper usage decreased 58 percent between 2007-2012 and is projected to reach more than 60 percent by the end of 2013, driven by changes in directory sizes, more efficient manufacturing, reduction in residential white pages and YellowPagesOptOut.com.
+Paper usage has decreased 70 percent since 2007, driven by changes in directory sizes, more efficient manufacturing, reduction in residential white pages and YellowPagesOptOut.com.

 Yellow Pages directories are printed with soy-based ink and bound with vegetable-based adhesives that are environmentally safe.

 The EPA has estimated in past studies that directories make up less than one half of one percent of the municipal solid waste stream.
 Now the EPA has chosen to stop measuring directories altogether, further signaling the minor impact of directories on municipal waste.

 The EPA’s latest Municipal Solid Waste Facts and Figures (2013) reported that the paper category including newspapers, directories, and other mechanical papers maintains a high recycling rate of 67%, about double the U.S. average for all products.